image

 What is a project management consultant?

-• Providing training and guidance to internal teams.
+• Providing training and guidance to the internal team.

-Project management consultants often work on a contract basis, allowing them to engage with multiple clients and industries.
-This variety provides a broader perspective on project management challenges and solutions, making consultants valuable assets to organisations seeking to improve their project management capabilities.
+Project management consultants will usually work on a contract basis, which allows them to work with a variety of clients and industries.
+As such, project management consultants have a broad understanding of the challenges and solutions to project management issues.
+They can become an invaluable asset to an organisation that wants to improve their project management capabilities.

 Project management consultant vs project manager: What’s the difference?